Seravo Plugin – Upkeep

 The Seravo Plugin Updater can be used to force an update to be run for the Seravo Plugin.
 You will most likely never need this tool, but it is handy to have it close if, for example, you modify the must-use plugins or their folder and need to re-install the Seravo Plugin.

 In this postbox you can enable (enabled by default) and disable Seravo updates.
 This is useful especially on sites that have very specific and highly customized features that might break without any visual cues, such as integrations with remote APIs.
-You can also subscribe to our site specific update notifications via Slack and add or remove technical contacts from the site.
+You can also subscribe to our site specific update notifications via Slack and add or remove contacts from the site.
 These contacts are used as the contact point in case of security breaches or downtime, as well as to verify whether or not a person is allowed to request details and support from our customer service related to the specific site.
+It's also required that there is at least one contact email available.

 Change PHP Version